Highlights Of The Program

 • Facilitating integrated oversight of desalination projects and environmental impacts

-• Leveraging AI to optimise decision-making in water-scarce and high-risk operational areas
+• Applying AI to optimise decision-making in water-scarce and high-risk operational areas

 • Building digital foundations to support resilient and future-proof water governance